Sayemm/ASP.NET-CORE-and-React/MoviesAPI/README.md

 02. While function is executing, our web server - instead of waiting for it to end, better do other tasks in the meantime.
 03. There is performance cost when using asynchronous functions.
 04. They are ideal for when we **use a database** or do **operations with other web services**.

+## Model Binding
+01. It allows us to map data form an HTTP request to parameters of an action.
+02. The value indicated in the routing rule is an example of a route value.
+03. Query Strings: `api/genres?id=5&name=sayem` -> Route values: `public void Get(int Id, string name)`.
+04. Form Values `public void Post([Frombody] Genre value)`.
+05. Model Binder Configurations: BindRequired, BindNever.